 This directly contradicts many laws regarding traditional mailing systems.
 If the U.S. Postal Service worked this way, no one would be allowed to open your mail as long as it were being carried to your mailbox; but the second it is placed in the mailbox and stops moving, your neighbors would be free to come over, open and read your mail.
 This, of course, is not how laws regarding the postal system work.
 It is illegal to tamper with someone else's mail.

 The U.S. Constitution contains no express right to privacy, but the U.S. Supreme Court has historically upheld an implied right to privacy.
 However, this right does not apply to employees.
 Courts seem to be upholding the idea that since the company owns the equipment and the office space, it has a right to monitor its employees to prevent misuse of that equipment and space.

 With more companies installing monitoring devices and technology, you should be careful the next time you send that e-mail to mom or check out the latest sale at your favorite online store while at work.
 Your employer could be watching, listening and recording.

-For more information on workplace surveillance and related topics, check out the links on the next page.
+For more information on workplace surveillance and related topics, check out the links below.

 - Guide to E-Mail & the Internet in the Workplace